Syzygy Filtrations of Cyclic Nakayama Algebras: Applications of Syzygy Filtered Algebras

 We define $\findim\Lambda^{op}$ as finitistic dimension of the algebra $\Lambda$ with respect to injective resolutions i.e.

 In general left and right finitistic dimensions of an algebra can be different.
 But in the case of Nakayama algebras, we prove that they are same.
-To do this, we need dual constructions i.e. classes of injective modules and injective base set as we did in \ref{baseset} and \ref{classesofprojectives} for projective modules.
+To perform this, we need dual constructions stated in section \ref{section1}.

 Injective $\Lambda$ modules are characterized by their tops using the relations given in \ref{relations}: